This post has been updated with fresh links and new content. 🙂

-In the popup, they reminded them that if they took only 73 seconds to fill out a form, they’d have a quote.
+In the popup, they reminded them that if they took only 73 seconds to fill out a form, they’d get a quote.

-As the name implies, these are popups (You could also call them slide-ins) that almost literally roll out to greet your visitor the instant they land on your site or landing page.
+As the name implies, these are popups (You could also call them slide-ins) that appear to greet your visitor the instant they land on your site or landing page.

 All a user has to do is keep scrolling to get past them, but they can interact with them as well.

-The term is officially an app from SumoMe, but you can use a different plugin or custom coding/solution to accomplish the same.
+The “welcome mat” term was coined by SumoMe, but you can use a different plugin or custom coding/solution to accomplish the same effect.

 And even though they’re shown to people that may not have much experience (if any) with your site, they can be quite effective.

-Conrad Wodowski, co-founder of Teachable (previously known as Fedora), shared in August that they used the Welcome Mat tool to increase their rate of student signups by 70%.
+Conrad Wodowski, co-founder of Teachable (previously known as Fedora), shared in August that they used the Welcome Mat tool to increase their student signup rate by 70%.

-These are not exactly popups, per say, though they can very well take the form of a popup.
+These are not exactly popups per se, though they can very well take the form of a popup.

-This is a screen-consuming method that some sites/landing pages will put over content they feel is worth more value than other stuff they’ve got on their site, so they make visitors “pay” for access to it with a Tweet, share, or some form of social media follow.
+This is a screen-covering method that some sites or landing pages will put over content they feel is worth more value than other stuff they’ve got on their site, so they make visitors “pay” for access to it with a Tweet, share, or some form of social media follow.

 Personally, I have a hard time with the types of content lockers that require a newsletter subscription or a full-on account creation.
 But if the content I want to read is compelling enough, I have no problem liking someone on Facebook or doing a small Twitter interaction to get access.

-Matthew Woodward, who’s really well-known in the SEO and affiliate marketing niches, calls this strategy his “dirty little secret” for getting more social shares.
+SEO and affiliate marketing guru Matthew Woodward calls this strategy his “dirty little secret” for getting more social shares.

 He uses these lockers for PDF guides, discount codes, and tutorials, and it’s really paid off.